raphaelsc/blockv/README.md

 NOTE: *allow_root* option requires adding *user_allow_other* to */etc/fuse.conf*
 ```

-3) Create a network-based block device that points to the server above:
+3) Import the remote block device exported by blockv server:
 ```
-### Replace localhost and 22000 by server ip and port, respectively.
 ln -s localhost:22000 ./blockv_mount_point/remote_block_device;

+NOTE: Replace localhost and 22000 by server ip and port, respectively.
 ```

 It's possible to see the ip and port associated with a remote block device, look: